DSStoffer/dsstoffer.github.io/Rtoot.md

   4   4         5          3
 ```

+&#127982; When using lagged values of various series, it is usually necessary to use `ts.intersect` to align them by time.
+You will see this play out as you work through the text.

 To examine the time series attributes of an object, use `tsp`.
 For example, one of the time series in `astsa` is the US unemployment rate:

 ```r